grnet/snf-image-creator/docs/overview.rst

 Preparation
 ===========

-Some of the image preparation operations that run on each image are OS specific. snf-image-creator will use heuristics to detect the OS of the image and determine which operations should run on it.
+Some of the system preparation operations are OS specific. snf-image-creator will use heuristics to detect the OS of the media and determine which operations should perform on it.
 The main purpose of running them is to:

  * Shrink the image
  * Clear out sensitive user data (passwords, ssh keys, history files, etc.)
- * Prepare the image for being deployed on a virtual environment (change device names, remove persistent net rules, etc.)
+ * Prepare the guest OS for being deployed on a virtual environment (change device names, remove persistent net rules, etc.)

 Creation
 ========